Security Overview

 4. Access control & least privilege

 We follow the principle of least privilege.
-Access to production systems and customer data is restricted to the personnel who need it to operate and support the Service, and is granted at the minimum level required.
-Application and infrastructure secrets — such as database credentials, API keys, and signing keys — are stored in AWS Systems Manager (SSM) Parameter Store and protected with AES-GCM encryption, rather than being hard-coded or distributed in source code.
+Access to production systems and customer data is restricted to the personnel who need it to operate and support the Service and is granted at the minimum level required.
+Application and infrastructure secrets (such as database credentials, API keys and signing keys) are stored in a managed secrets store and protected with AES-GCM encryption, rather than being hard-coded or distributed in source code.
 Administrative access to our cloud environment is controlled through scoped identity and access-management roles.

 5. Network & perimeter controls